TaylorHG/swifty-core/README.md

 TODO List for 0.1.0 Beta version:
 - Move Layer States to Layer Instances
 - Protect against circular dependencies
+- Remove all these `process.cwd()` calls.
+Instead pass it around where needed.
+This allows the CLI to run projects in any directories and makes everything less brittle.
 - Routing
 - CLI to generate project